 Rittal GmbH & Co.
-KG confirms the conformity of the cooling unit with the European Union's Machinery Directive 2006/42/EC and EMC Directive 2014/30/EU.
-A corresponding declaration of conformity has been issued, you can find it in section 16.7 "Declaration of Conformity".
-These are the original operating instructions.
+KG hereby confirms that the cooling units in the Liquid Cooling Package series are compliant with the EC Machinery Directive 2006/42/EC and the EMC Directive 2014/30/EC.
+A corresponding declaration of conformity has been issued and enclosed with the documentation package supplied with the unit.